ShujiaHuang/liusylab.org/content/home/team.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Principal Investigator
-  - Research Assistants
     - Postdocs
     - Ph.D.
 Students
     - Master Students
+    - Research Assistants
     - Grad Students
     - Alumni
-  - Administration
     - External collaborator

 design:
   show_interests: false